Erik-Romero/UniLink-documentation/docs/6Screens/5_Event-Details-screen.md

 # Event Details

-The `HomeScreen` will be responsible for displaying a home screen with sections for events.
-It fetches data from Firebase and renders the information in a single scroll view.
+The `Event Details` will be responsible for displaying the event details for every event.

 ## Dependencies